spilabkorea/chatbot/README.md

 ### Finding proper answer from CSV content.

-PDF documents often contain numerous pages, making it time-consuming for users to locate specific answers to their questions.

-This project aims to develop a chatbot capable of interacting with users and providing precise answers from a collection of PDF documents.
+This project aims to develop a chatbot capable of interacting with users and providing precise answers from a csv file.
 By leveraging natural language processing and machine learning techniques, the chatbot can comprehend user queries and retrieve relevant information efficiently.
 Utilizing OpenAI models, the chatbot harnesses advanced language models and embeddings to enhance conversational capabilities and deliver accurate responses.

 ## Features